-Our review of employee personnel tiles for 3 5 education employees hired after April 6, 1990, disclosed that 17 files (49 percent) did not have documentation that the preemployment references had been checked.
+Our review of employee personnel files for 67 education employees hired after April 6, 1990, disclosed that 45 files (67 percent) did not have documentation of completed preemployment reference checks.
 For example:

-- The personnel file for a school janitor hired on August 9, 1992, contained no evidence that any preemployment reference check had been completed.
-The education employee had not received a background investigation as of March 16, 1998. - The personnel file for an elementary school teacher hired on October 1, 1995, did not include any evidence that a preemployment check of personal references had been completed.
-We also determined that the education employee had not received a background investigation as of March 16, 1998.
+- The personnel file for a school teacher hired on March 3, 1997, contained no evidence that any preemployment reference checks had been performed.
+We also determined that the employee had not received a completed background investigation as of April 27, 1998 - The personnel file for a school bus driver hired on February 16, 1995, contained no evidence that a preemployment check of personal references had been performed.
+We also determined that the employee had not received a completed background investigation as of April 27, 1998.

-The Bureau needs to use all the measures required, including preemployment reference checks, to help ensure that employees who have regular contact with children are qualified.
+The Bureau needs to use all the measures available, including preemployment reference checks, to help ensure that employees who have regular contact with children are suitable for employment.